 Monthly subscription services are now more personalized than ever before.
 Using quiz funnels, brands like Ipsy have been capturing and nurturing high-quality leads.
 Personalization makes prospects feel valued, which increases their likelihood of making a sale.

 Ipsy asks 12 questions, all of which are short and direct.
 Most of the options they present have photos or illustrations, while the ones that don’t use simple, easy-to-understand language.
 Once all questions are answered, a lead form will appear, requiring prospects to enter their email address, age, and a password.
-This online profile enables Ipsy to grow their email list and get to know their target audience.
+This online profile enables Ipsy to grow its email list and get to know its target audience.

 3. Zenni Optical